Is that 7 views on a page with 173,754 followers? Organic reach must be dead!

 Step 2: Create Sharable Content

 Good content on Facebook is defined as sharable content.
 Leave the aesthetic content to Instagram, personality-driven content to YouTube and everything else in 2009.
 It doesn’t matter if you think your idea is great.
-If it sucks on Facebook, it sucks.
+The objective reality is if it sucks on Facebook, it sucks.
 Facebook is the ultimate arbiter of content.
 The engagements you get are your benchmark and you have to re-calibrate constantly.

 As long as you’re using Facebook, make it your goal to create shareable content.
 Organic reach will follow afterwards.
 The first step to creating sharable content is by understanding what will catch people’s attention.
 Would a guide from Singapore to Johor Bahru by train that avoids the causeway jams be something that interests people?

 Yes.
 And that’s why we wrote this.
 Not for a client.
 Not for search-engine traffic.
 But so we could create good content for our readers.
-And guess what?
-Facebook agreed with us.
+And Facebook agreed with us!

 Step 3: Have An Ideation Strategy

 What is your audience going to want to share?

 Readers don’t want to see the same content over and over again.
 They’ve become desensitised to traditional ads.
 This is why ideation is so important – the ability to come up with original content of value.